buddhikac96/goodyaml/README.md

 # YAML-Schema-Validator

-This project provide YAML schema validation using JSON schema.
+This project provide YAML schema validation.

 There are two options to provide JSON schema to validate YAML file.
 1. By C# class